 Story by Diana Gould & Scott M. Hamner | Teleplay by Robert Seidenberg | Directed by Jerome Courtland

 As with the above, this entry didn’t need any re-shoots, but did require extensive re-writes, to remove the final drops of the Joel-Rita storyline and hasten the introduction of Bart Fallmont’s family, which was set to occur in the following entry.
-It makes much more sense to see them here, particularly as most of the drama comes from the conflict between Steven and Adam over the latter’s leak of Bart’s homosexuality, which yields a brawl at another big soiree.
+It makes much more sense to see them here, particularly as most of the drama comes from the conflict between Steven and Adam over the latter’s leak of Bart’s orientation, which yields a brawl at another big soiree.

 07) Episode 142: “The Trial (II)” (Aired: 03/26/86)